What is the difference between sport administration and sport management?

 The two terms are interchangeable.
 Sport administrators/managers apply general business, legal, communication and socio-cultural theory in sport specific settings.

-Yes, this degree will help you learn about the sport industry, including policies, legal issues, financial aspects and issues and trends within this large industry that are found throughout our society.
-Many sport agents have law degrees, so students interested in such work may need to plan on pursuing a terminal degree in the future.
+Yes, this degree will help you learn about the sport industry, including policies, legal issues, financial aspects and issues and trends.
+Many sport agents have law degrees, so students interested in such work may need to plan on pursuing a law degree in the future.

 How quickly can one complete the master's degree in sport management?

-Students have as many as six years to complete the degree, but full-time graduate students can realistically expect to complete their program of study in two years.
+Students have six years to complete the degree, but fulltime graduate students can expect to complete it in two years.

 Are graduate assistantships available?

 Yes.
 Typically, sport management students get assistantships in either the WSU athletic department, the Heskett Center (campus recreation facility) or the Department of Sport Management.
 Each unit selects its own graduate assistants and requires its own application.